U.S. charges two suspected major ransomware operators - NewsBreak

 None of those arrested hackers was identified by name, but Europol said two suspected hackers believed to be linked to the ransomware gang known as REvil were arrested last week for involvement in attacks that yielded about $580,000 in ransom payments.
 Authorities in Kuwait arrested another accused hacker last week, and South Korean authorities have arrested three since last February.
 A seventh was arrested last month in Europe.
 The arrests were part of a law enforcement investigation called GoldDust that involved the United States and 16 other countries

-Deputy Attorney General Lisa Monaco appeared to foreshadow Monday’s announcement in last week, saying that “in the days and weeks to come, you’re going to see more arrests” as well as seizures of ransomware proceeds.
+Deputy Attorney General Lisa Monaco appeared to foreshadow Monday's announcement in an interview with The Associated Press last week, saying that "in the days and weeks to come, you're going to see more arrests" as well as seizures of ransomware proceeds.

 The Justice Department has tried multiple ways to address a ransomware wave that it regards as a national security and economic threat.
 Arrests of foreign hackers are significant for the Justice Department since many of them operate in the refuge of countries that do not extradite their own citizens to the U.S. for prosecution.